[Total Solar Eclipse: 2015]

 The path of totality begins in the Pacific Ocean, crosses the Gallapagos Islands (politically part of Ecuador), Colombia and Venezuela.
 Leaving South America the umbra passes over several islands in the Caribbean ending in the Atlantic Ocean (off the coast of Europe).
 The umbra takes 3 hours 20 minutes to traverse its entire path.

-The path of totality is the dark blue band, moving across Central and South America from left to right.
+The Path of Totality is the dark band, moving across Central and South America from left to right.

 In this part of the path the eclipse occurs after local noon.
 The path travels across Panama, Colombia and Venezuela.
 It takes about 30 minutes for the umbra to cross this land area.

-The two outer black lines are the path of totality and the middle line is the centre line.
+The dark band is the Path of Totality and the middle blue line is the Centre Line.
 The maximum duration of totality is found along the centre line.
-The other lines indicate locations of 2 minute and 3 minute totality.

-The jagged red line moving across the map is the border between Colombia (upper left) and Venezuela (right).
+The jagged dark line moving across the map is the border between Colombia (upper left) and Venezuela (right).

-The two outer black lines are the path of totality and the middle line is the centre line.
+The dark band the Path of Totality and the blue line is the Centre Line.
 The maximum duration of totality is found along the centre line.

 This was the sky during totality close to our observation location.